María de las Maravillas de Jesús: Life

 The religious persecution that started in 1931 saw her spend countless hours each night in reflection and both requested and obtained permission from Pope Pius XI for them to leave their group in order to give up their lives if the time came to defend the sacred image should it be violated.
 On 1 May 1936 an armed band tried to attack the convent by scaling the walls and the Communist mayor warned her (she received him in the parlor) that she and the others should flee lest something terrible happen to them.
 On 22 July 1936 the nuns were expelled from their convent and were welcomed by the Ursulines in Getafe where the Carmelites were monitored under house arrest.
 She then fled to an apartment on Calle Claudio Coello in Madrid where she spent fourteen months.
 In September 1937 she was able to leave Madrid with her group and - going through to Lourdes in France (arriving there on 16 September 1937) - later re-entered Spain to settle in Las Batuecas in Salamanca on 28 September 1937 which had been purchased before the war.
 There - at the request of the Bishop of Coria-Cáceres - she founded a new convent.
-In March 1939 she returned to the Cerro de los Angeles to restore the convent there and would go on to found houses at Toledo in 1960 and at Málaga in 1964.
+In March 1939 she returned to the Cerro de los Ángeles to restore the convent there and would go on to found houses at Toledo in 1960 and at Málaga in 1964.

 The nun founded several convents which included one at Mancera de Abajo in Salamanca in 1944 and in Duruelo at Ávila in 1947 as well as at Arenas de San Pedro in Avila in 1954 and at San Calixto in the Cordoba mountains in 1956.
 One was also founded at Aravaca in Madrid in 1958 and at La Aldehuela in Madrid in 1961 where she was elected as the prioress and lived there until her death.
 She also founded a convent in Kottayam in India in 1933.
 In 1972 she founded the "Association of Saint Teresa".
 She was confined to her bed for rest after suffering from a bout of pneumonia on Good Friday in 1967.

 Mother Maravillas died on 11 December 1974 at her convent and her remains are interred at La Aldehuela.
 Her final words were: "What happiness to die a Carmelite!"
 She had suffered a heart attack on 7 November 1962 and suffered another on 27 October 1972 which left her in a weakened condition until her death and she had received the Anointing of the Sick and her last Communion on 8 December 1974.